krkn-chaos/krkn/docs/container_scenarios.md

 These scenarios are in a simple yaml format that you can manipulate to run your specific tests or use the pre-existing scenarios to see how it works.

 ####  Example Config
-The following are the components of Kubernetes/OpenShift for which a basic chaos scenario config exists today.
+The following are the components of Kubernetes for which a basic chaos scenario config exists today.

 ```
 scenarios: